Keeping roosters with laying hens is beneficial but must be done carefully. Here are some tips for introducing a rooster to hens.

 If, however, the flock acts more aggressively toward the rooster — pulling tail feathers or drawing blood — take things more slowly.
 Keep the rooster separated but within view of the flock (you could let them roam in separate outdoor enclosures during the day, for instance) until the hens become more comfortable.

-For more information on how to maintain harmony within your flock as well as how to breed and raise chicks from eggs, check out Ussery’s book The Small-Scale Poultry Flock.
+For more information on how to introduce a rooster to hens, keeping roosters with laying hens, and how to breed and raise chicks from eggs, check out Ussery’s book The Small-Scale Poultry Flock.

 Vicki Mattern is a contributing editor for MOTHER EARTH NEWS magazine, book editor and freelance magazine writer.
 She has edited or co-authored seven books on gardening, and lives and works from her home in northwestern Montana.
 You can find Vicki on Google+.